 Based on the procedures performed, the Department appears to have adequate controls in place related to the Idaho Reimbursement Incentive Act.
-As of June 30, 2018, 10 Tax Credit Authorization Certificates have been issued since inception.
+As of June 30, 2019, 25 Tax Credit Authorization Certificates have been issued since the inception of the program.